 5. Fluff and arrange the strips across the rod as needed with your fingers.

-Click the links below for more: Affordable and Easy No Sew Window Valance Ideas
+Below You Will Find More Affordable and Easy No Sew Window Valance Ideas

 - Recycled Cardboard No Sew Window Valance